Table of Contents

 What Damages May be Recovered Against Philips CPAP lawsuits?

-The statute of limitations for a CPAP or BiPAP device claim would start on June 14, 2021, when Philips announced the CPAP cancer recall.
+The statute of limitations for a CPAP or BiPAP device claim would start on June 14, 2021, when Philips announced the CPAP machine recall.
 Before the claim’s statute of limitations expires, you must submit cases involving Philips CPAP.
 The statute of limitations period might range from one to six years, depending on the state.
+Lawyers estimate that the Philips CPAP lawsuit payout per person ranges from $10,000 to $500,000.

 You may be entitled to compensation from a Philips Respironics recall lawsuit if you used a Philips sleep apnea machine and, as a result, developed cancer.